Sarkutz/initmux/README.md

 # IniTmux Wildcards

-To support the `models` feature, I had to implement some sort of wildcards, so I can reference inside the model something about the window or the session names.
+To support the `models` feature, I had to implement some sort of wildcards, so I can reference inside the model something about the window or the session.
 In another private project, I'm using git with feature branch workflow.
-Each feature has its own branch such as its own directory as well.
+Each feature has its own branch and also its own directory.
 The directory structure of the `Math` main branch is the following.

 ```text